- Please review the Licensing Overview page for information on how we process applications.

 Continuing Education Required for Renewal

-At least 15 hours annually based on the license expiration date and directly pertaining to the profession in which the individual is licensed.
+At least 10 hours annually based on the license expiration date and directly pertaining to the profession in which the individual is licensed.
+At least 1 of the 10 hours must relate to ethics, cultural competence, cultural humility, culturally responsive practices or diversity, equity and inclusion.
+If a licensee is a dispensing audiologist, at least 3 of the 10 hours must relate directly to the practice of fitting and dispensing hearing aids.
 More information may be found on our Continuing Education page.

 - Original Transcript/Education Documentation: If holding an Associate’s degree or higher, please order an official transcript to be sent directly to the Board office – these may be accepted electronically.
 A copy of a high school diploma/equivalent may be included with your application.